jessicarick/msmc2_scripts/README.md

 # MSMC Tutorial and Scripts for running MSMC2.
 This tutorial can also be downloaded as a PDF [here](MSMC_Tutorial_v1.2.pdf).
-Please let me know of any problems that you have with this, either via GitHub issues or at jrick@uwyo.edu
+Please let me know of any problems that you have with this, either via GitHub issues or at jrick[at]uwyo.edu. _These scripts are modified from those passed down via [Rachel Williams](https://twitter.com/conservologist) and [Jelmer Poelstra](https://caps.osu.edu/people/poelstra.1), who I am grateful to for sharing!_

 ## MSMC2 Workflow and Code, v1.3 (Jan 2020)